poblabs/OpenSprinkler-Push-Notifications/README.md

 9. To start the script on startups and reboots, run `sudo update-rc.d ospi_notifications defaults`
 10. To manually start the service, `sudo service ospi-notifications start`
   1. Other commands you can run are `sudo service ospi-notifications stop | restart | status`
-11. Run a zone manually from your phone or the OpenSprinkler web page to see if you get a push notification.
+11. Now that the script is running as a background service, run a zone manually from your phone or the OpenSprinkler web page to see if you get a push notification.

 # DEBUG INFO